abilandz/PH8124/Lecture_8/Lecture_8.md

 ### 2. Process substitution operator: ```<( ... )``` <a name="process_substitution_operator"></a>

 Process substitution operator ```<( ... )``` is a feature which is not provided by all shells, therefore its usage typically leads to some portability problems across different shells.
-Nevertheless, since it is supported by **Bash** and since it comes handy in some frequently encountered cases in practice,  we introduce it next.
+Nevertheless, since it is supported by **Bash** and since it comes very handy in some frequently encountered cases in practice,  we introduce it next.

-Loosely speaking, process substitution operator translates on the spot the output of any command into a 'virtual' file, which then can be fed to the commands which accept only files as arguments.
-The true mechanism happening behind the scene is much more complicated than that (it relies on so called 'named pipes'), but this loose explanation captures its behaviour in practice well.
+Loosely speaking, process substitution operator translates on the fly the standard output stream of any command into a 'virtual' file, which then can be fed to the commands which accept only files as arguments.
+The true mechanism behind the scene is much more complicated than that (it relies on so-called 'named pipes'), but this loose explanation captures its behaviour in practice quite well.

+Within ```<( ... )``` operator we can execute as many commands as we wish, separated with ```;``` delimiter.
+Because of this, the process substitution operator offers more flexibility than pipe ```|```, which can forward directly the _stdout_ of only one command as an input to another command.

-Within ```<( ... )``` operator you can supply as many commands as you wish, separated with ```;``` delimiter.
-The output of each command appears then like being summed up in one large common 'virtual' file, which then you can feed to commands like **grep**, **awk**, etc. This is best illustrated with the examples.
+In we execute multiple commands within ```<( ... )``` operator, the output of each command is summed up in one large common 'virtual' file, which then we can feed for further processing to commands like **grep**, **awk**, etc. This is best illustrated with the examples.

 **Example 1:** How to extract only the text in the 4th column from the output of 3 consecutive commands?
+By using the process substitution operator and **awk**, the solution is very simple and elegant:

 ```bash
 awk '{print $4}' <(command1; command2; command3)
 ```
-In order to achieve this alternatively, you would need to use something like:
+In order to solve this problem without using the ```<( ... )``` operator, we would need to use something like:
 ```bash
 command1 > someFile
 command2 >> someFile